powsybl/powsybl-diagram/docs/single_line_diagrams/svgParameters/svgParameters.md

 ### labelDiagonal
 Default value: `false`

-When `true` feeder labels are displayed diagonally (45° rotation).
+When `true` feeder labels are displayed diagonally with an angle set by the [`angleLabelShift`](#anglelabelshift).
 Useful for substations with many feeders to avoid text overlaps.

 ```java
 svgParams.setLabelDiagonal(true);